Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Skip to the part you want to listen to:

-• Why do managing transitions really count?
+• Why do managing transitions count?
 2:05

-• Four stages of transition which I think are absolutely brilliant.
+• Four stages of transition which I think are brilliant.
 Could you talk with us a little bit about what those four stages are?
 What happens in each of them?
 3.10

 • The business owner’s journey through the development and then ultimately, the sale of the business.
 8.20